 The Windward Artists Guild is a non-profit, volunteer, member guild, organized in 1960 by a group of Windward artists.
 Through education, collaboration, encouragement, and exhibitions, the Windward Artists Guild supports and promotes the production and appreciation of the visual arts.
 The Windward Artists Guild publishes a newsletter which is currently a quarterly effort.

-Founded by Gini McCall, Rosalie Prussing, Lucille Cooper, and Betty Decker with the assistance of Juliette May Fraser and David Ash.
+Founded by Gini McCall, Rosalie Prussing, Lucille Cooper, and Bette Decker with the assistance of Juliette May Fraser and David Ash.
 There were 12 charter members.
-WAG Began with an exhibit at the Windward Theatre, auctioning art for the benefit of the Castle Memorial Hospital.
+WAG Began with an exhibit at the Windward Theatre, auctioning art for the benefit of the Castle Memorial Hospital, now Adventist Health Castle.